shraddha510/os-p3/devlog.md

 - Header file
   - Write up all the expectations detailed in the Project Description
 - Create a btree.c file where I start implementing all the specified functions.

+## December 7, 2024 8 PM

+### Thoughts so far

+I have been reading about B-Trees and the endian stuff so I'm gaining a clearer picture on how to move forward.

+I'm going to start by adding the menu.

+### Plan for this session

+Create function (here are my thoughts so far)-

+Algorithm: createTree
+- Open file in write/binary mode ("wb+")
+- If file open fails:
+   - Return error

+- Initialize tree structure:
+   - Set file pointer
+   - Set is_open flag
+   - Copy magic number
+   - Set root_block_id to 0 (empty tree)
+   - Set next_block_id to 1

+- Write header block:
+   - Create 512-byte buffer
+   - Write magic number (first 8 bytes)
+   - Convert root_block_id to big-endian
+   - Convert next_block_id to big-endian
+   - Write to block 0
+   - If write fails:
+      - Close file
+      - Return error

+- Initialize node cache:
+   - Clear cache entries
+   - Set count to 0

+- Return success